barrettsci/researchwebsite/publications.md

 title: Publications
 ---

-*I think research should be read, but can't always afford open access fees.
-Instead, you can download unformatted copies of any published papers by clicking on the "pdf" links below, or else [**email**](luke.barrett@unimelb.edu.au) me and I'll be very happy to send an up-to-date version of any of my accepted or published papers.
+*I support open science, but can't always afford open access fees.
+You can download unformatted versions of my published papers via the "pdf" links below, or [**email**](luke.barrett@unimelb.edu.au) me and I'll happily send the formatted version.
 You can also request copies through [**ResearchGate**](https://www.researchgate.net/profile/Luke_Barrett), or look up Sci-Hub...*
 &nbsp;

 **Barrett LT**, Swearer SE, Dempster T (Accepted) Native predator limits the capacity of an invasive seastar to exploit a food-rich habitat. *Marine Environmental Research*.